Cforcharming/mAGG/README.md

 The general usage of the script is:

 ```
-$ ./main.py ./examples/example
+$ ./main.py {CONFIG_DIR}
 ```

-The above command starts the [main.py](main.py) script and generates an attack graph for the system ./examples/atsea.
+The above command starts the [main.py](main.py) script and generates an attack graph for the system in the directory `{CONFIG_DIR}`.
 It performs the attack graph analysis.
+Note that a `docker-compose.yaml` is needed in the directory.

-Other examples are
+Examples are
 ```
 $ ./main.py ./examples/1_example
 $ ./main.py ./examples/atsea
 ```

-* Please note that on the first try, Clair populates the database, so that is why the attack graph will be empty.
+* Please note that on the first try, `Clair` populates the database, so that is why the attack graph will be empty.
 * Furthermore, building the images in the vulnerability-parser for the first time takes longer.
-The code is tested
-* on a virtual machine running on the above-mentioned operating system.
+The code is tested on a macOS and on the virtual machines of above-mentioned operating systems hosted on it.

 ## Customizing the attack graph generation